SvnGms/display-brightness-bot/Readme.md

 Tool to automatically adjust the brightness of dell displays which are compatible with the dell display manager

 ## Dependencies
 Working Installation of the [dell display manager](https://www.google.com/search?q=dell+display+manager).
+Running on a windows OS, using the dell display manager API.

 ## Features
 Define a characteristic curve over a whole day, this tool will automatically set the brightness to the selected values

 ## Disclaimer
-This is a side project for my own convienience.
+This is a side project for my own convienience, I was often changing display brightness during the day.
 Do not expect fixes regularly.
 If something breaks, please fix and create a pull request.
 Any contribution is appreciated.

+## Collaboration
+Any contribution is appreciated.
+Implement new Display Support, or improve characteristic curve generation
+### Feature Ideas
+1. Current Solution needs a fixed characteristic curve.
+Maybe there is a way to generate a curve, depending on the current locations sunrise and sunset?
+2. Incorporate a light sensor, to set display brightness based on measurements?
+3. Include similar display API's for different manufacturers
+4. Setup as a windows service, to run in background?
+5. Include different OS?